coshx/capify-cloud/readme.md

 ------------------------------

-Cap <role> <environment> deploy
+To deploy run: <br>

+cap <b><i> autoscaled-role environment </i></b> deploy

-Deploys git to a prototype instance, creates a new ami based on the updated prototype instance and updates the autoscale configuration to use the updated ami in new scaling activity.
+Deploys git to the autoscaled-role's prototype instance, creates a new ami of the updated prototype instance, updates the autoscale configuration to use the updated ami in new scaling activity for that role/environment.

 -----------------------------

 Prototype instance:
 ----
-- Must have a single autoscaled role
+- Must have a single autoscaled role such as :app
+- Must not have the same autoscaled role as another prototype instance.
-- Can have an additional non-autoscaled role such as web
+- Can have an additional non-autoscaled role such as :web
 - Must have tags containing:
    ```
     Options => "prototype"
     Project => project name which matches name in cloud.yml
     Roles => the autoscaled role like :app, optionally a secondary not-autoscaled role like :web
    ```

 Autoscaled role
 ----
-- Must have one and only one prototype instance
+- Must have a single prototype instance
 - Must be declared using the cloud_roles tag within deploy.rb

     ```ruby
 	cloud_roles :app #, :worker, :db, :solr, :cron  #do not use web role here.
 	```
 - Cannot be called :web
-- If the role is intended to use a loadbalancer, it should be flagged cloud.yml (see :load_balanced: app below)
+- If the role is intended to use a loadbalancer, it should be flagged within cloud.yml (see :load_balanced: app below)

-Environment
+Not-Autoscaled roles
+---
+- Can be used on multiple primary instances
+- Must NOT be declared using the cloud_roles tag within deploy.rb
+- :web is a required not-autoscaled role because it's part of capistrano default tasks

+Environments
 ---

 - Must be declared using the cloud_stages tag within deploy.rb